jburgy/jburgy.github.io/docs/_posts/2022-03-12-what-python-slow.md

 Let's explore this idea through an example.
 A word of warning: this example is not for the faint of heart as it uses some rather esoteric tricks.
 And of course, no optimization story would be complete without the usual [reminder](https://wiki.c2.com/?PrematureOptimization) that "premature optimization is the root of all evil."
 We are going to consider the [n-body benchmark](https://pybenchmarks.org/u64q/performance.php?test=nbody).
-The python benchmark links to a [Wikipedia artile](https://en.wikipedia.org/wiki/N-body_problem) which frames the problem mathematically.
+The Python benchmark links to a [Wikipedia article](https://en.wikipedia.org/wiki/N-body_problem) which frames the problem mathematically.
 I highly recommend you pick up Volume 1 of the [Course of Theoretical Physics](https://en.wikipedia.org/wiki/Course_of_Theoretical_Physics) if you want to really understand the math.
-And if you enjoy reading how giant of physics writing about celestial mostion, you might also like [Feynman's Lost Lecture](https://en.wikipedia.org/wiki/Feynman%27s_Lost_Lecture).
+And if you enjoy reading how giants of physics write about celestial motion, you might also like [Feynman's Lost Lecture](https://en.wikipedia.org/wiki/Feynman%27s_Lost_Lecture).
 The premise of that lecture is wonderfully contrived: Isaac Newton could not use calculus to convince the Royal Society that inverse square force leads to elliptical orbits because they would not have followed.
 So Newton used geometric arguments instead in his